-The principal objective of this course is to teach students how to apply geological skills in the field to help solve engineering problems.
-This will be carried out by using guided field exercises, in which the students learn by carrying out realistic project related work in the field whilst being supervised by very experienced practitioners.
+The principal objective of this course is to teach participants how to apply geological field skills to help solve engineering problems.
+This will be carried out by using guided field exercises, in which the participants learn by carrying out realistic project related work, in the field, whilst being supervised by experienced practitioners.

-- Understand the engineering geological environment as the product of the total geological, geomorphological and anthropogenic history of the area.
+- The engineering geological environment as a product of the total geology geomorphological and anthropogenic history of an area.

-- Understand the role of the engineering geologist in investigation, design, construction and throughout the life of the project.
+- The role of the engineering geologist in the investigation, design and construction of a project.

-- Communicate more successfully with other geotechnical professionals, designers and constructors involved in ground engineering.
+- How to communicate successfully with other geotechnical professionals, designers and constructors involved in ground engineering.

 Who should attend

-This course is designed for engineering geologists and geotechnical engineers involved in civil and mining projects who have some knowledge of geology.
-It is envisaged that students will have 3 or 4 years industry experience and will be familiar with making geological observations, and wish to enhance and develop their engineering geological skills.
+It is envisaged that participants will have at least 3 or 4 years industry experience and will be familiar with making geological observations, and wish to enhance and develop their engineering geological skills.
 This course is similar to the AGS Geology for Engineers course based in Adelaide, which is aimed at teaching geology to geotechnical engineers with a limited geological background.
-However the Engineering Geology Course based in Wollongong places more emphasis on logging, mapping and developing models for engineering projects and evaluating the engineering characteristics of the ground through field observations.
+However this Engineering Geology Course places more emphasis on logging, mapping and developing models for engineering projects and evaluating the engineering characteristics of the ground through field observations.

-Please contact Phil Flentje to discuss whether the Engineering Geology Course to be held in Wollongong is suitable for you.
+Please contact Phil Flentje to discuss whether the Engineering Geology Course is suitable for you.

 Telephone: (02) 4221 3056